Location and Geography

 Our Telluride Trek explores a vast mountain range in Southwestern Colorado know as the San Juans.
 The San Juans are proud to offer the greatest concentration of 14,000 ft. peaks in the contiguous United States.
 They are also the most rugged, making for a very dramatic skyline and backdrop.

-The towns on the Telluride Trek are the most charismatic and colorful in the west.
-Charisma is due to the unique personalities and histories of each.
-The color is literal as the towns all matured during the Victorian era and are fancifully painted every color of the rainbow.
+The towns on the Telluride Trek are the most charming and colorful in the west.
+It is due to the unique personalities and histories of each.
+The towns all matured during the Victorian era and are fancifully painted every color of the rainbow.

-We visit Ouray, Silverton, Rico, Dunton and Telluride in the course of our circumnavigation of the range.
-Each of these was founded during the mining booms of the mid-to-late 1800’s, but have since found new life as artists and outdoor enthusiasts have discovered them and made them their homes.
+We visit Ouray, Silverton, Rico, Dunton and Telluride in the course of our trek through the San Juans range.
+Each of these was founded during the mining booms of the mid-to-late 1800’s.
+They have since found new life as artists and outdoor enthusiasts have discovered them and made them their homes.

-Ouray, named for Chief Ouray of the Utes, now calls itself the ‘Switzerland of America” and has always had more than mining and beauty to attract attention.
+Ouray, named for Chief Ouray of the Utes, now calls itself the ‘Switzerland of America”.
+It has always had more than mining and beauty to attract attention.
 Its well-developed system of hot springs has been an attraction since before the mining boom and remains one today.

 Silverton rests at the confluence of two branches of the headwaters of the Animas River.
 Named by Spanish explorers, El Rio de las Animas Perdidas, the “River of Lost Souls “, it was the source of early gold panning in the 1860’s.
 Now at the northern terminus of the Durango Silverton Narrow Gauge Railroad, it is a destination much loved by thousands each summer.